kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// to cancel (delete) the eviction request.
 	// When this value is Forbid, DELETE requests of this EvictionRequest object will not be accepted
 	// while the target (e.g. a pod) exists.
-	// This field is not reset by the eviction request controller when selecting an interceptor.
-	// Changes to this field should always be reconciled by the active interceptor.
+	// It is not possible to revert Forbid policy.
 	//
 	// Valid policies are Allow and Forbid.
 	// The default value is Allow.